Dr. Bruno A. Buzatto

 Lecturer at Flinders University

-I'm a postgraduate student studying Australian native bees with a particular interest in the floral visitation breadth of families at the continental scale.
+I'm a PhD student studying Australian native bees with a particular interest in the floral visitation breadth of families at the continental scale.
 I am very partial to the hyper-diverse subfamily Euryglossinae, very tiny bees with a very particular floral host breadth.
 I grew up in the arid Flinders Ranges of South Australia and completed my Bachelor of Science and Honours at Flinders University.
 I have previously worked on the historical demography and population genetics in species of the Fijian native bee genera Homalictus, and am currently collaborating with colleagues on descriptions for some of those species.
 My historical demography experience has also led to a collaboration in comparing populations of Antarctic Collembola.
 In my 'spare' time I also volunteer as the Director of Student Affairs for the Australian Entomological Society and as a part of their conference committee.

 Panduka Amarasekara - Honour's student @ Flinders University